axelooc59/Insertion-XLSX-To-Databse/README.md

 We wanted to make this process automatically, without any human intervention.

-My job was first to create this script that with a XLSK file insert data into both Table.
+My job was first to create this script that with a XLSX file insert data into both Table.
 Then to configurate Chron in linux to run this script one time per day automatically.